vogt4nick/recipes.vogt4nick.com/src/en/book/breads/levain-breads/oat-wheat.md

     | Salt               |            |                |      13 g |      13 g | 1.8 % |

 === "Directions"
     1. **Preferment levain.** Mix levain, flours, and water until just incorporated.
-Rest 2 hours, uncovered.
-Seal, and rest at room temperature for 6-8 hours.
+Seal, and rest at room temperature for 8-10 hours.
     2. **Autolyse.** Blend the flours until homogenous.
 Add water, and mix until just incorporated.
 Cover and rest 45 minutes.
     3. **Mix soaker.** Combine oats and water, cover, and rest 45 minutes.
     4. **Mix.** Add salt, yeast, soaker, and preferment to the autolysed dough, and mix by hand using the [pincer method](https://www.youtube.com/watch?v=HoY7CPw0E1s).
 The temperature after mixing should be 25ºC-26ºC (77ºF-78ºF).